At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 Vladimir Putin's work in Moscow

-In the spring of 1997, Vladimir Putin was appointed Deputy Head of the Presidential Administration of the Russian Federation, replacing Alexei Kudrin.
+In the spring of 1997, Vladimir Putin was appointed deputy head of the Presidential Administration of the Russian Federation, replacing Alexei Kudrin.

 On September 24, 2011, Putin agreed to run for president of Russia.
-Then, at the congress of the party "United Russia", his words caused a standing ovation.
-By the way, already in November 2011 in Forbes ranking Vladimir Vladimirovich took the second place.
+Then, at the United Russia party congress, his words evoked applause.
+By the way, already in November 2011 in Forbes ranking Vladimir Vladimirovich already took second place.

-Vladimir Putin about the Sochi 2014 Olympics
+Vladimir Putin about the 2014 Sochi Olympics

 Personal life of Vladimir Putin

-He listens with pleasure to the songs of Nikolai Rastorguev and the Lyube group, Grigory Leps, gypsy music.
+He listens with pleasure to the songs of Nikolai Rastorguev and the Lyube group, Grigory Leps, and gypsy music.

-Fluent in German and English.
+Speaks fluent German and English.

 Crisis of political power

-The complete failure of economic reforms, the consequences of the devaluation of the national currency that began a year earlier, and many other circumstances made B. Yeltsin an extremely unpopular figure in the eyes of the vast majority of voters.
-No political advertising and juggling could ensure the victory of B.N.
+The complete failure of economic reforms, the consequences of the devaluation of the national currency, which began a year earlier, and many other circumstances made Boris Yeltsin an extremely unpopular figure in the eyes of the overwhelming majority of voters.
+No amount of political advertising or manipulation could ensure B.N.’s victory.
 Yeltsin in the upcoming elections of 2000, as happened in 1996.
-The campaign to impeach the president, which unfolded in the State Duma, threatened to escalate into prosecution and punishment of those responsible for the plundering of the country - B.N.
+The campaign to impeach the president, which unfolded in the State Duma, threatened to escalate into the prosecution and punishment of those responsible for the plunder of the country - B.N.
 Yeltsin and the people behind him.
-The leading opposition parties - "Fatherland - All Russia" and the Communists - directly blamed for failed reforms and plundering the country for the family of President B.N.
+The leading opposition parties - "Fatherland - All Russia" and the Communists - directly laid the blame for failed reforms and the plunder of the country by the family of President B.N.
 Yeltsin and the oligarchs.
-Slogans and statements of this nature, coming from the opposition, found wide support among ordinary voters and were real threat for the ruling Yeltsin elite.
+Slogans and statements of this nature emanating from the opposition found broad support among ordinary voters and were real threat for the ruling Yeltsin elite.

-The Phenomenon of Putin's Russia
+The phenomenon of Putin's Russia

-The main emphasis in this election campaign was placed on the war in Chechnya, the fight against terrorism and restoring order in the country.
+The main emphasis in this election campaign was on the war in Chechnya, the fight against terrorism and establishing order in the country.
 The head of the FSB, V.V., was chosen as the main character.
 Putin, who was appointed Prime Minister in August 1999.
-In those days, the powers of the prime minister were actively used to achieve success in an independent political career.
-Prime Minister Primakov, dismissed in May 1999, headed a political party with Luzhkov, which became a real threat to the ruling elite in the run-up to the December elections.
-The political significance of the figure of the chairman of the government increased sharply against the background of the losing popularity of President B.N.
+In those days, the powers of the chairman of the government were actively used to achieve success in an independent political career.
+Prime Minister Primakov, dismissed in May 1999, headed together with Luzhkov political party, which has become a real threat to the ruling elite ahead of the December elections.
+The political significance of the figure of the chairman of the government increased sharply against the background of President B.N., who was losing popularity.
 Yeltsin.

 When Putin actually came to power